Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Game-theoretic semantics

 Each time a goal in $\Phi$ becomes verified, this is recorded in a \defstyle{truth function} $T$.
 (The recording of verified goals is described formally in the process ``$\mathsf{Adjusting\, the\, truth\, function}$" defined in Section \ref{transitiongamerules}.)
-The truth function carries the following information at any stage of the game: \begin{itemize} \item The verifier's goals that have been verified. \item The falsifier's goals that have been verified. \item The goals that are not mentioned above remain \defstyle{open}. \end{itemize} When neither of the players wants to become the seeker, or when the seeker turn counter becomes zero, the path construction process \emph{ends} and the players play a standard Bool- ean evaluation game on $\Phi$ by using the values given by $T$; the open goals are then given truth values as follows: \begin{itemize} \item The verifier's open goals are \emph{(so far) not verified} and thus considered \emph{false}. \item Likewise, the falsifier's open goals are \emph{(so far) not verified} and thus considered \emph{false}.
-(Recall that the falsifiers goals are negated.) \end{itemize} Next we consider the conditions when a player is ``satisfied'' with the current status of the truth function $T$---and thus wants to end the game---and when (s)he is ``unsatisfied'' and wants to continue the game as the seeker.
+The truth function carries the following information at any stage of the game: \begin{itemize} \item The verifier's goals that have been verified. \item The falsifier's goals that have been verified. \item All other goals remain \defstyle{open}. \end{itemize} When neither of the players wants to become the seeker, or when the seeker turn counter becomes zero, the path construction process \emph{ends} and the players play a standard Boolean evaluation game on $\Phi$ by using the values given by $T$; the open goals are given truth values as follows: \begin{itemize} \item The verifier's open goals are \emph{(so far) not verified} and thus considered \emph{false}. \item Likewise, the falsifier's open goals are \emph{(so far) not verified} and thus considered \emph{false}.
+Recall here that the falsifier's goals occur in the scope of a negation. \end{itemize} Next we consider the conditions when a player is ``satisfied'' with the current status of the truth function $T$---and thus wants to end the game---and when (s)he is ``unsatisfied'' and wants to continue the game as the seeker.
 Note that when the path construction ends, then every goal is given a Boolean truth value based on the truth function $T$, as described above.
 With these values, the formula $\Phi$ is either true or false.
 If $\Phi$ is true with the current values based on $T$, then the verifier can win the Boolean game for $\Phi$; dually, if $\Phi$ is not true with the values based on $T$, then the falsifier can win the Boolean game for $\Phi$.
 Hence the players want to take the role of the seeker in order to modify the truth function $T$ in such a way that the truth of $\Phi$ with respect to $T$ changes from false to true (whence $\vrf$ is satisfied) or from true to false (whence $\ovrf$ is satisfied).

-The thruth value of $\Phi$ with respect to $T$ can keep changing when $T$ is modified, but only a finite number of changes is possible.
+The truth value of $\Phi$ with respect to $T$ can keep changing when $T$ is modified, but only a finite number of changes is possible.
 Indeed, the maximum number of such truth alternations is the total number of goals in $\Phi$.

 \techrep{